ieeesb-nitdgp/insight/_posts/2020-03-26-CollegeBreaks.md

 ## Create and update your LinkedIn account :
 ![](https://github.com/monsij/insight/raw/master/assets/images/linkedin.png)

 This vacation, remember to update your LinkedIn profile.
 LinkedIn is a very important platform for professionals and students.
 Many companies skim through LinkedIn for prospective employees and many job profiles require a LinkedIn account just to apply.
-Also don't forget to upload a professional profile picture.
+Also, don't forget to upload a professional profile picture.

 ##Make or Update your resume :